aengl/k9bot/README.md

 1. Go to https://developers.google.com/sheets/
 2. Make an account with them
-2. Set up a project
+3. Set up a project
-3. Give it access to the Google Sheets API
+4. Give it access to the Google Sheets API
-4. Create an access key for it
+5. Create a service account
+6. Generate a key

 If you find this information vague, give us a hand in making it more detailed ;).